Nik Sgourakis, Principal Investigator

 During my postdoctoral work with David Baker and Ad Bax I developed Rosetta methods for determining the structures of protein complexes from sparse NMR data.
 In my Ph.D. with Angel Garcia at Rensselaer Polytechnic Institute, I used enhanced sampling MD simulations to model intrinsically disordered proteins.
-In my Master’s degree in Bioinformatics from the National University of Athens, Greece I developed Hidden Markov Models that predict properties of G-protein coupled receptors.
+In my Master’s degree in Bioinformatics from the National University of Athens, Greece I developed Hidden Markov Models and Artificial Neural Networks to predict properties of G-protein coupled receptors.

 Viviane Silva de Paula, Visiting Scientist

 I obtained my biological chemistry, M.Sc. and Ph.D. degrees at Federal University of Rio de Janeiro (UFRJ), where I elucidated the structure of plant and human defensins and their interactions with membranes by solution NMR.
 During my Post-doc at National Center of NMR I used NMR spectroscopy, molecular dynamics and docking to characterize the molecular interactions involved with human b-defensin recognition by the immune system.
 Currently, I am Assistant Professor of Biochemistry at UFRJ and my research interests span various aspects of protein structure, dynamics and molecular recognition for the biological functions of chemokines and their receptors in inflammation.